hmcts/reply-urls-operator/README.md

 **[License](#License)**<br>

 ## Description
-The Reply URLs Operator was created to automate the manual process of updating and removing Redirect URLs when applications are deployed and removed.
+The Reply URLs Operator was created to automate the manual process of updating and removing Redirect URLs when applications are created and removed from AKS clusters.
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.

 ## Getting Started

 ### How the Operator works
 1. Once running, the operator will watch for any Create, Update or Delete events associated with Ingress resources on the cluster it's running on.
 If you're running the controller locally it will be whichever cluster your kubectl config is pointing to.
-2. When an event occurs on an Ingresses on the cluster the operator will act upon that event, depending on the type of event.
+2. When an event occurs on an Ingress on the cluster the operator will act upon that event, depending on the type of event.
-   * **Create/Update:** The Ingress the event is created on will be synced, if it doesn't exist in the list of Reply URLs it will be added.
+   * **Create/Update:** The Ingress the event is created, will be filtered according the to configuration set in the ReplyURLSync config and will be synced, if it matches the filter and doesn't exist in the list of Reply URLs it will be added.
-   * **Delete:** The list of Reply URLs on the app registration will be checked and if there are any URLs that do not have an Ingress associated with it, the operator will remove the URL for the App Registration.
+   * **Delete:** The list of Reply URLs on the app registration will be checked and if there are any URLs that do not have an Ingress associated with it, the operator will remove the URL from the App Registration.
 You can change this behaviour by setting `replyURLFilter` to a regex of the URLs the operator should manage, ignoring anything that doesn't match.
-3. The operator will also reconcile every 5 minutes against all Ingresses on the cluster.
+3. The operator also reconciles every 5 minutes against all Ingresses on the cluster.

-### Permissions & RBAC
+### Permissions and RBAC
 Permissions needed for the operator to run properly are as follows.

-#### Operator App Registration
+#### Operator Azure permissions
+The Operator needs to be able to read and write to the App Registrations and can be added via the `API Permissions` tab on the App Registration itself.

 * API Permissions: `Application.ReadWrite.All` (Type: Application)

+**Note:** If you are running the cluster locally you can use the az cli to authenticate with Azure as long as your user is able to Read and Write to the App Registration that the Operator is configured to manage.

 #### Cluster RBAC
 All the RBAC files can be found in the `config/rbac` folder.
 They are created using markers in the Operators Go code, markers for RBAC can be found in `controllers/ingress_controller.go` and look similar to below.